 The Department of Transportation requires USDOT numbers for businesses that transport passengers for a fee or haul cargo through or across state lines.
-So, if you fit in any of the following bullet points listed below, you need a USDOT number.
+So, if you fit any of the bullet points listed below, you need a USDOT number.
 Here’s when USDOT numbers are required and where to display them.

 - You carry hazardous materials

 - You haul more than 10,000 pounds of cargo

 - If you transport 15 or more paid passengers